LBRI licenses Molecular Connections’ NetPro™: Database of Interacting Proteins

 Krishna K.

-Vice President – Business Development and Marketing
+VP, Business Development & Marketing

 Molecular Connections Pvt.
 Ltd.